Investment policy statement software for creating an IPS.

 • Your rate of return goals.

-• Your willingness and ability to assume investment risk (summarized by your investment risk tolerance category).
+• Your willingness and ability to assume investment risk (summarized by your Investment risk tolerance category).

 • Your ongoing income distribution needs from the investment portfolio, and other liquidity concerns stemming from withdrawals from the portfolio.